Devon-McBain/Maven/README.md

 7. **Test Reporting:**
    - Generate test reports summarizing test execution results, defect metrics, and test coverage.
+   - The Cucumber BDD framework will be employed for organizing, executing, and managing the tests.
+   - Additionally, the Cucumber BDD framework will generate an HTML, JSON or XML reports summarizing the test results, making it easy to analyze and share the test outcomes.
    - Share reports with stakeholders to provide insights into the quality of the Orange HRM frontend website.

 8. **Continuous Improvement:**